Back to The Triumph

 "Be followers of me, as I also am of Christ." - 1 Corinthians 11:1

 The saints confirm this by example.
-They keep proportion, conserve strength, reject lies, and remain rooted in worship and prayer.
+They keep proportion, conserve strength, reject lies, and remain rooted in prayer and worship.
 Their strategy is never merely tactical.
 It is theological.
 They act from the truth of 's nature and end.

-Athanasius, Teresa, Francis de Sales, Pius X, and many others show the same law.
+Athanasius, Teresa, Francis de Sales, Pius X, and countless others show the same law.
 What preserves in confusion is not brilliance alone, but sanctity disciplined by doctrine.

 The faithful should therefore: